Specialist in

 Catherine is a specialist family and immigration law barrister.

-She has a broad family law practice.
-She accepts instructions in relation to complex private law children matters and public law.
+She has a broad family law practice and accepts instructions in relation to complex private law children matters and public law.
 She has significant experience in cases that involve allegations of serious domestic abuse and parental alienation.
-She regularly represents parents in care proceedings including those with cognitive impairments and mental health issues.
+And regularly represents parents in care proceedings including those with cognitive impairments and mental health issues.
 She successfully represented a client in the High Court relating to the abduction of a child.

 Education